 According to the National Sleep Foundation, 61 percent of menopausal women have sleep problems.
 Post-menopausal women are less satisfied with their sleep with snoring as the most common and severe sleep disorder among the group.
-Although, peri-menopausal women report the most sleep issues, ranging from insomnia to sleep apnea.
+Although, peri-menopausal women report the most sleep issues, ranging from Insomnia is characterized by difficulty falling and/or staying asleep, usually associated with...
+More to sleep apnea.
 The transitional years of menopause often coincide with other big life events like caring for aging parents, dealing with adult children, or raising grandchildren.
 The stress and anxiety of dealing with personal health issues while supporting others can be overwhelming and counter-productive if sufficient sleep is not part of the mix.

 What is menopause?

 Menopause is caused by the decline in a woman’s hormone production of estrogen, progesterone, and testosterone.
 Together, these hormones work to regulate a woman’s reproductive function and menstrual cycle.
 In addition, these hormones control mood, energy level, sex drive, emotion, and yes, sleep.
 As a woman’s ovaries decrease estrogen and progesterone production, this shift in hormone ratios contributes to the inability to fall asleep.